A day in the life of a Maintenance Surveyor

 Initially, a large part of my remit was understanding our current stock, determining what maintenance works were needed, and prioritising those repairs.
 Now, it’s about focusing on the importance of planned, preventative maintenance and ensuring we make the best use of our resources.

-The role of a Maintenance Surveyor
+The role of a maintenance surveyor

-We care for a wide range of properties in the South and West, ranging from castles and country homes to cottages and bridges.
+We care for a wide range of properties in the South and West, from castles and country homes to cottages and bridges.
 The challenge of the role is undertaking the work required to repair and maintain the buildings whilst protecting their heritage significance and the things that make them unique.
 I spend a lot of my time supporting the region’s excellent team of facilities managers as they deal with required repairs.
 This often involves writing specifications and schedules of works, coordinating inspections on site, and carrying out condition surveys that inform what maintenance tasks are needed.
 Many of our budgets are based on these condition surveys, which would be conducive to conducting these programmes and undertaking regular preventative maintenance.

 I also regularly work with suppliers, establishing a regional supply chain and building a network.
 Many repairs to our heritage properties and structures require special expertise and knowledge of traditional trades, so we’re always looking for more people to support this conservation work.